-Care(less) is the new 360° film work by artist Lindsay Seers.
-Using a combination of lens based and digital 360° images, viewed within a virtuality headset, Seers explores the hallucinatory and embodied effect of VR.
-In this, her first work using virtual reality technology, visitors can experience what it might feel like to be in the body of another person – that of an older person whose aged body may not reflect the person inside and who may be facing challenges in health, abilities and relationships.
+Care(less) was a new 360° film work by artist Lindsay Seers.
+Using a combination of lens based and digital 360° images, viewed within a virtuality headset, Seers explored the hallucinatory and embodied effect of VR.
+In this, her first work using virtual reality technology, visitors could experience what it might feel like to be in the body of another person – that of an older person whose aged body may not reflect the person inside and who may be facing challenges in health, abilities and relationships.

 Click on the image above to watch a short film by Fabrica Gallery which features Lindsay Seers,

 Liz Whitehead and Lizzie Ward.

 Care(less) and its accompanying texts and programme of talks, film screenings and activities investigated prevalent attitudes to ageing, the nature of care relationships and ways in which the social care system meets care needs.
 The artwork and the exhibition programme responded to our research looking at the experiences of older people receiving care which they pay for themselves.

 The exhibition, also funded by the Wellcome Trust under their Research Enrichment programme, specifically aimed to bring academic research to a wider public audience.
 The research teams worked with arts partners Fabrica, Ikon gallery and Threshold (who produce Frequency Festival in Lincoln biennially), to create the commission which was awarded to Lindsay Seers via an open call.

 Care(less) was be presented at Fabrica, Brighton between 5 October and 24 November, 2019 at Frequency Festival, Lincoln from 24 -27 October 2019 and subsequently at Ikon gallery, Birmingham in 15-23 February 2020.